 Framework libraries

 To work within the popular open-source programming environment R [38], the ready4 software framework is implemented as six development version R code libraries.
 The R libraries collectively provide model developers with tools to combine R’s functional and object-oriented programming paradigms [49] in authoring CHEMs, supplying those CHEMs with data and using CHEMs to implement reproducible modelling analyses.
-The six novel libraries and the preexisting third-party R libraries they depend on are summarised in Table 2.
+The six novel libraries and the pre-existing third-party R libraries they depend on are summarised in Table 2.

 Standardization and interoperability are core requirements of implementing a modular approach.
 Model modules need to be able to share inputs and outputs with each other and to be run as independent models [50].
 Each CHEM module authored with the ready4 framework will include both a data structure (specifying the required properties of data that can validly be supplied to a module) and a set of algorithms (specifying the operations that can be performed on data contained in a module instance).
 The foundational framework library, called ready4, defines a template module data structure (using R’s S4 class system) from which all CHEM module data structures will be created and a novel syntax that enable module algorithms to be consistently named.
-The ready4 library also contains tools for retrieving web based information on model modules, datasets and analysis programs authored with the framework and for partially automating updates to a project documentation website.
+The ready4 library also contains tools for retrieving web-based information on model modules, datasets and analysis programs authored with the framework and for partially automating updates to a project documentation website.

 Three R libraries are designed to help standardize workflows for authoring, documenting, testing and disseminating new model modules.
-The ready4pack library is designed to integrate with GitHub and provides tools for authoring model modules and desseminating them as themed bundles in R libraries libraries that are:
+The ready4pack library is designed to integrate with GitHub and provides tools for authoring model modules and disseminating them as themed bundles in R libraries that are:

 documented (with a website, a PDF manual itemising selected contents and a PDF manual itemising all contents);